-Key takeaway: you must create a campaign that brings forward awe-inspiring insights to get a million views.
+Key takeaway: You must create a campaign that brings forward awe-inspiring insights to get a million views.
 People love finding out truths that concern them!

-The toilet paper brand is known for having created several successful viral campaigns.
+The toilet paper brand is known for having created several successful viral marketing campaigns.
 A little wit and a funny joke resulted in the company's most viral Twitter hashtag, #TweetFromTheSeat.
 The brand's marketing strategy encourages people to dare to be different.

 Key takeaway: Try various things out of your comfort zone and take customer engagement to a whole new level like Charmin!

 Each day, millions of people post different media on various social sites.
 Hence, getting people to notice your brand in online spaces is getting harder every day.
 That's why we need viral marketing campaigns to do all the heavy lifting.
 Some of the advantages of a viral marketing strategy are as follows: